 Questions & Answers

-What is the MB-Health approach to Peak Performance?
+What is the MVB-Health approach to Peak Performance?

 We use the most current neuroscience research to bring you mind training and nutrition consultations.
 We also provide you with powerful video presentations capturing challenging real-life scenarios to build a compelling environment to identify decision-making, feelings and emotions around such events.
 Our objectives are to encourage you to “get to know” yourself and make quick decisions and/or changes in a very short period of time.

 What is the MVB-Health approach to eating?